codeforamerica/beyondtransparency/chapters/chapter00.md

 this book, you’ll see perspectives from many different participants that comprise an open data ecosystem: public servants, community organizers, NGOs, technologists, designers, researchers, journalists, and citizens.
-With Beyond Transparency, we’ve brought together a diverse cross-section of the field’s top innovators and leaders to share their stories of what has been achieved with open data so far, what they’ve learned along the way, and how we can apply those lessons to realize a more promising future for America’s cities.
+With *Beyond Transparency*, we’ve brought together a diverse cross-section of the field’s top innovators and leaders to share their stories of what has been achieved with open data so far, what they’ve learned along the way, and how we can apply those lessons to realize a more promising future for America’s cities.
 As they look back on what’s been accomplished so far—and what is yet to come—emergent themes resonate throughout their stories.

 As the title of this book suggests, the community is realizing the need to look beyond the rationale of transparency and instead align open data